Car Accident While On The Job

 The first step in pursuing workers’ compensation benefits is proving that the injuries are work-related.
 An employee who was involved in a car accident would aim to show that they were acting in the course and scope of employment at the time of the collision.
 Many times, an employer or its insurance carrier will contest the connection between the injury and the work-related duties.

 It is the burden of the workers’ compensation claimant to show that at the time of the motor vehicle collision, they were engaged in a job-related task.
 Professional drivers, such as bus drivers or truckers, who regularly operate a motor vehicle and are injured while working may be entitled to workers’ compensation benefits.
 Additionally, employers that hire delivery drivers may be deemed responsible for compensating those drivers for on-the-job motor vehicle accidents.
-Workers’ compensation also covers workers who are in an accident while driving a company vehicle.
+Workers’ compensation also covers workers who are in an crash while driving a company vehicle.

 It is important to note that workers’ compensation is a no-fault system.
 This means that an employee who may be at fault for causing an accident will still be able to recover benefits under the Illinois Workers’ Compensation Act.
 Again, it is the connection between the workplace and the car accident that is the legal crux of a workers’ compensation claim, rather than who caused the crash.

-Employees who file a workers’ compensation claim for injuries and lost wages due to a car accident on the job may receive a range of compensation, depending on the severity of their injuries.
+Employees who file a workers’ compensation claim for injuries and lost wages due to a car crash on the job may receive a range of compensation, depending on the severity of their injuries.
 In addition to reimbursement for medical bills and out-of-pocket expenses, benefits may include payments for rehabilitation and missed work wages due to recovery.

 While workers’ compensation is generally available to employees regardless of their fault in causing an accident, there are exceptions.
 Employees who are committing a criminal act at the time of the motor vehicle collision will not be able to secure benefits.
 An employer’s workers’ compensation provider will likely deny coverage for costs associated with injuries sustained in an accident while committing a crime.
 Another exception to coverage exists for employees who are commuting to work but have not yet begun working.